swcarpentry/training-course/_submissions/round-08/2/2014-02-12-mcq-pretestpost-test-for-github-contribution-workflow-using-a-patch-branch.md

 <ENTER How to get the code from Github?>

-4.Go into the working folder and check that your remote matches your github info and that you&#8217;re on the right branch.
+4.Go into the working folder and check that your remote matches your github info and that you're on the right branch.

 $ cd swcarpentrybc/